nodecopter/nodecopter.com/organize.md

 <h2 id="tickets"><a href="#tickets">Tickets</a></h2>
-Since NodeCopter events are events for the community and not for profit the ticket prices for an event should be used to cover costs.
+Since NodeCopter events are events for the community and not for profit the ticket prices for an event should be used to cover the costs only.

 Try to get sponsors and other financing first and then set the ticket price so you can cover the rest of the costs (food and drinks).